-Housing and Residence Life strives to provide and sustain a safe, comfortable, secure and nurturing living and learning environment for our students that is conducive to their personal growth, supports their academic pursuits, encourages and fosters a sense of community and civic responsibility and cultivates an appreciation of diversity.
+Housing and Residence Life strives to provide and sustain a safe, comfortable, secure, and nurturing living and learning environment for our students that is conducive to their personal growth, supports their academic pursuits, encourages, and fosters a sense of community and civic responsibility and cultivates an appreciation of diversity.

-Housing and Residence Life is responsible for the overall management, administration and program development of all University residential facilities with a capacity for approximately 1,000 residents.
-Living in the residence halls affords and encourages each member of the community to participate in the shaping of his/her environment.
+Housing and Residence Life is responsible for the overall management, administration, and program development of all University residential facilities.
+Living in the Residence Halls affords and encourages each member of the community to participate in the shaping of his/her environment.
 This is accomplished through the following goals of Housing and Residence Life:

 - 1. To provide quality residential programs and services. - 2.
-In partnership with all residents, to create a safe, secure and comfortable living environment that promotes inclusiveness. - 3.
-To create a nurturing environment in the residence halls that is conducive to and supports academic achievement and intellectual stimulation. - 4.
+In partnership with all residents, to create a safe, secure, and comfortable living environment that promotes inclusiveness. - 3.
+To create a nurturing environment in the Residence Halls that is conducive to and supports academicachievement and intellectual stimulation. - 4.
 To create strong and supportive residential communities in the halls. - 5.
-To encourage residents to individually and collectively help shape their environment and take mutual responsibility for their environment. - 6.
-To promote diversity awareness, appreciation and interaction. - 7.
-To enhance student development by offering activities, experiences and opportunities congruent with the educational mission of the University and the students' educational aspirations. - 8.
-To support programs, services, activities and interventions that foster dialogue and interactions with students, their peers, staff and faculty; thus, providing residents with an educational advantage. - 9.
+To encourage residents to help individually and collectively shape their environment and take mutual responsibility for their environment. - 6.
+To promote diversity awareness, appreciation, and interaction. - 7.
+To enhance student development by offering activities, experiences, and opportunities congruent with the educational mission of the University and the students' educational aspirations. - 8.
+To support programs, services, activities, and interventions that foster dialogue and interactions with students, their peers, staff, and faculty; thus, providing residents with an educational advantage. - 9.
 To inform residents of the policies, procedures and regulations required for successful group living. - 10.
 To emphasize personal responsibility and accountability.